Yegor-men/Yegor-men/README.md

  - 😴 **Abandoned**: projects that I abandoned out of loss of interest, regardless of their relative success or failure.
  - 🔁 **Superseded**: projects that work, they are technically funcitonal, but they are either impractical or the code is clumsy; if I haven't already I'd prefer to redo it from a clean slate.
  - ✅ **Completed**: projects that have fulfilled their duty; they work, there is nothing more to add to or gain from them.

+- #### [Pixelart Glyph Creator](https://github.com/Yegor-men/pixelart_glyph_creator) - ✅ Completed [Last commit on 12/11/2025]
+A simple, procedural binary glyph creator, allowing to create arbitrary size glyphs with arbitrary size blacklist and whitelist kernels.

+Stopped because it did what I was interested in: the number of good looking 5x5 glyphs.
+Now it's generalized to be a decently flexible procedural glyph generator based on a template for the glyph, blacklist and whitelist of the kernels that mustnt and must exist somewhere in it.
+I was also interested in seeing how the entire graph with 2^(w+h) nodes looks like after all the templating and kernel restricitons, interesting to see that the general hypercube shape is still preserved.
+Just a quick and fun investigation.

 - #### [BPOT (Back Propagation Over Time)](https://github.com/Yegor-men/BPOT-Back-Propagation-Over-Time) - 🔁 Superseded [Last commit on 30/07/2025]
 A biologically plausible alternative to BPTT as long as neurons are able to send signals upstream, not just downstream.
 Given the technical simplicity of backpropagation (it's just value retrieval), in itself it's not that biologically implausible.
 All you do is just a forward and backward pass in one step, and hence you have backpropagation literally occuring over time, and everything is local.